|

 funeral home, crematorium or monument company.

-Q. Where is FAMSS located?
+4. Where is FAMSS located?

-A. FAMSS mailing address is Box 1846, Saskatoon, Saskatchewan, S7K
+FAMSS' mailing address is Box 1846, Saskatoon, Saskatchewan, S7K

 3S2.

-Q. What services and benefits does FAMSS provide?
+5. What services and benefits does FAMSS provide?

-A. FAMSS carries on a continuing education program urging dignity,
+FAMSS carries on a continuing education program urging dignity,

 simplicity, and economy in funeral rites.
 Speakers are available